essic/prez-benchmartdotnet/PITCHME.md

 - BenchmarkDotNet is a highly configurable library for microbenchmark |
 - We do microbenchmark in addition of profiling and other performance related skills |
 - Already widely used, included but not limited : CoreCLR, Roslyn, EntityFrameworkCore, Orleans, Serilog, Autofac ... |
-- There are much more to be said about this library, please check [https://benchmarkdotnet.org](https://benchmarkdotnet.org) |

 ---
 ### Some links about all this ...